-A pulsed nanosecond-flash laser provides sufficient radiation intensity for time-resolved photo-CIDNP MAS NMR studies and does not decrease the time-resolution that can be obtained in NMR experiments.
+A pulsed nanosecond flash laser provides sufficient radiation intensity for time-resolved photo-CIDNP MAS NMR studies and does not decrease the time resolution that can be obtained in NMR experiments.
 The laser is operating with a repetition rate between 1 and 10 Hz.
-Using 1064-nm flashes of a Nd:YAG laser (SpectraPhysics Quanta-Ray INDI 40-10, Irvine, CA, USA), upon frequency-doubling with a second harmonic generator (SHG), 532-nm laser flashes with pulse length of 6-8 ns and an energy between 20 and 150 mJ are produced.
+Using 1064 nm flashes of a Nd:YAG laser (Spectra-Physics Quanta-Ray INDI 40-10; Irvine, CA, USA) upon frequency doubling with a second harmonic generator (SHG), 532 nm laser flashes with pulse length of 6-8 ns and an energy between 20 and 150 mJ are produced.

-Quantum-chemical calculations
+2.4 Quantum chemical calculations

-The structural models employed in our calculations were extracted from the crystal structure of Photosystem I in plants (PDB entry 2WSC (Amunts et al., 2010)), provided by the Protein Data Bank (Berman et al., 2000).
-Two different types of molecular models were considered: the "iso" models correspond to the isolated co-factors extracted from the crystal structure.
-The binding pocket models abbreviated by "r32" and "r34" were created by specifying radii of 3.2 and 3.4 Å around each atom of the co-factor of interest.
-All surrounding co-factors, water molecules, and amino acid residues with at least one atom within these radii were included explicitly into these models.
-For geometry optimizations, the DFTB3 (Gaus et al., 2012) method within the AMS-DFTB module from the ADF 2019 package (Amsterdam; Velde et al., 2001) was used.
-The "Third-Order Parametrization for Organic and Biological Systems" (30b) (Gaus et al., 2013; Kubillus et al., 2015) parameters from the corresponding Slater-Koster file were used.
+The structural models employed in our calculations were extracted from the crystal structure of PSI in plants (PDB entry 2WSC; Amunts et al., 2010), provided by the Protein Data Bank (Berman et al., 2000).
+Two different types of molecular models were considered, namely the so-called ISO models corresponding to the isolated cofactors extracted from the crystal structure.
+The binding pocket models, abbreviated as r32 and r34, were created by specifying radii of 3.2 and 3.4 Å around each atom of the cofactor of interest.
+All surrounding cofactors, water molecules, and amino acid residues with at least one atom within these radii were included explicitly into these models.
+For geometry optimizations, the DFTB3 (density-functional tight-binding, extended version) (Gaus et al., 2012) method within the AMS-DFTB (Amsterdam Modeling Suite) module from the ADF (Amsterdam Density Functional) 2019 package (Amsterdam; Velde et al., 2001) was used.
+The third-order parametrization for organic and biological system (3ob; Gaus et al., 2013; Kubillus et al., 2015) parameters from the corresponding Slater-Koster file were used.
 The optimizations were performed as a sequence of several steps that partly optimize the protein structure.
-For further details on the model setup and geometry optimization see Sections 2.1 and 2.2 of the Supporting Information.
-Graphical examples of the generated structures can be found in Section 5 of the Supporting Information.
+For further details on the model setup and geometry optimization, see Sect.
+S2.1 and S2.2 in the Supplement.
+Graphical examples of the generated structures can be found in Sect.
+S5 in the Supplement.

-NMR calculations of the binding pocket models "r32" or "r34" were carried out within a subsystem DFT approach (Jacob and Visscher, 2006) using the TZP (van Lenthe and Baerends, 2003) basis set and the PW91 (Perdew et al., 1992; Perdew and Wang, 1991) XC functional with the conjoint (Lee et al., 1991) kinetic-energy functional PW91k (Lembarki and Chermette, 1994).
-15N chemical shifts were calculated with respect to the ammonia shieldings, while 13C chemical shifts were calculated with respect to tetramethylsilane (TMS, for further details see Sec.
-S2.3 in the Supporting Information).
-Ring current effects of other subsystems were considered by calculating nuclear independent chemical shifts (NICS) following Jacob and Visscher (2006).
-For further details on the NMR calculations see Sections 2.3 - 2.5 of the Supporting Information.
+NMR calculations of the binding pocket models of r32 or r34 were carried out within a subsystem DFT approach (Jacob and Visscher, 2006), using the TZP (triplezeta polarized) (van Lenthe and Baerends, 2003) basis set and the Perdew-Wang (referred to as PW91 hereafter; Perdew and Wang, 1991; Perdew et al., 1992) XC (exchange-correlation) functional with the conjoint (Lee et al., 1991) kinetic energy functional Perdew-Wang kinetic (PW91k; Lembarki and Chermette, 1994).
+15N chemical shifts were calculated with respect to the ammonia shieldings, while 13C chemical shifts were calculated with respect to tetramethylsilane (TMS; for further details, see Sect.
+S2.3 in the Supplement).
+Ring current effects of other subsystems were considered by calculating nuclear independent chemical shifts (NICSs), following Jacob and Visscher (2006).
+For further details on the NMR calculations, see Sect.
+2.3-2.5.